-This is a real-time project to replace an area of underperforming turf with low maintenance ground cover.
-The goal is to replace a section of lawn in an area growing progressively more shaded, as nearby trees and shrubs grow, with the perennial plant material that can thrive in various light conditions.
+This is a real-time project to replace an area of underperforming turf with low-maintenance ground cover.
+The first goal is to replace a section of lawn in an area growing progressively more shaded, as nearby trees and shrubs grow, with perennial plant material that can thrive in various light conditions.
+OUR second goal is to ensure that we choose plant material that will NOT appeal to our neighborhood marsh rabbit tribe!

 Update: Rabbits in Winter

-After 7 months of no damage, we found some chewed Asiatic jasmine today.
-It is January and, cold for Florida, and wildlife are hungry, We noticed that the jasmine near Cuban oregano plants was undamaged.
+After seven months of no damage, we found some chewed Asiatic jasmine today.
+It is January and cold in Florida, and local wildlife are hungry.
+We noticed that the jasmine near Cuban oregano plants was undamaged.
 I am propagating some more Cuban oregano for the chewed area.
-I will report on our success.
 Here is how to grow Cuban oregano.

 The Important Decision Points for Low Maintenance Ground Cover

-The selected material needs to fill 5 needs.
-If you are doing the same project, you can match these 5 needs to plants that live in your area.
+The selected material needs to fill five needs.
+If you are doing the same project, you can match these five needs to plants that live in your area.

 Our criteria for low maintenance ground cover for this project.